 A messy desk will not stimulate your productivity.
 Begin by creating a suitable space – it should feel like a separate home office.
 Working in the kitchen is hardly appropriate as you need to eliminate possible distractions.
 If you live alone, you can work anywhere.
 When other people interfere, it won’t work to your advantage.

 Another question is your background for video calls.
-If your employer conducts meetings via Zoom or Skype, you should look presentable.
+You should look presentable if your employer conducts meetings via Zoom or Skype.
 Pay attention to what is visible behind you.
 Keep the space tidy so as to avoid possible embarrassment due to dirty laundry or anything of this nature.

 2. Arm yourself with the right tools